-I think it probably made me even more creative because I keep myself occupied mentally in order to focus on other things.
+I think it probably made me even more creative because I keep myself occupied mentally, focusing on other things.
 I do a lot of writing.
 I find that anything requiring deep concentration helps me keep my mind off the constant ringing.

 Time heals all wounds, as the saying goes.
 Even though tinnitus doesn't clear up, we do get used to it.
 I just needed to be patient with it.

 That's all we can do for now.
 There is no known cure at this time.
-If a cure were ever discovered, the American Tinnitus Association (ATA)2 would announce it.
+If a cure is ever discovered, the American Tinnitus Association (ATA)2 would announce it.

 How to Avoid Further Ear Damage

-Feeling pain is an indication that more damage is being done.
-It's very important to protect yourself from loud sounds, especially if they create pain.
-When an ambulance or firetruck goes by with the sirens blasting, I need to cover my ears.
+Feeling pain is an indication that more damage is occurring.
+It's vital to protect yourself from loud sounds, especially if they create pain.
+When an ambulance or fire truck goes by with the sirens blasting, I need to cover my ears.

-Some occasions just can’t be avoided, so when I know I’m going to be attending an activity where the music is played very loud, or when there will be other loud noises, I make sure to bring ear plugs with me.
+Some occasions just can’t be avoided, so when I know I’m going to be attending an activity where the music is loud, or when there are other loud noises, I make sure to bring earplugs with me.